FireBrief℠

 It's the right product when your goal is getting mitigation work done, not producing insurance documentation.
 A working plan, built around your actual property, delivered in a format you can act on.

-Why a FireBrief℠ Exists
+Why a FireBrief Exists

-What they need is a professional set of eyes on their property, a clear identification of what to address first, and a realistic idea of what the work would cost.
-That's exactly what a FireBrief℠ Assessment delivers.
+They need professional eyes on their property, clear identification of what to address first, and a realistic idea of what the work would cost.
+That's what a FireBrief delivers.

-The free assessment from your local fire department or CSFS is a valuable service, but it's cursory — no photos, no customized planning, no scoped pricing.
-A FireBrief℠ takes the next step: same walk-through thoroughness, but delivered as a working document you can reference, share with your spouse, hand to another contractor, or use as a self-mitigation guide.
+Free WRWC or CSFS assessments are valuable but cursory — no customized planning, no scoped pricing.
+A FireBrief takes the next step: same walk-through thoroughness, but delivered as a working document you can reference, share with contractors, or use as a self-mitigation guide.

 What's In It

-A FireBrief℠ is a 2-4 page document that includes:
+A FireBrief is a 2-4 page document that includes:

-Scoped pricing.
+Scoped pricing

-If you'd like us to do the work, the FireBrief℠ includes line-item pricing for each recommended task.
+If you'd like us to do the work, the FireBrief includes line-item pricing for each recommended task.
 If you'd rather do it yourself or hire another contractor, the pricing gives you a realistic benchmark.

-A summary sheet.
+A summary sheet

 The first page is a one-page overview — your top three to five priorities with photos — so the essential information is captured at a glance, even if you never read past the first page.